xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

       }
     ]

-The type can be 'realtime' when the measurement is done as a sliding window of 'period' seconds, or 'reference' and the measurement is taken periodically every 'perdiod' seconds.
+The type can be 'realtime' when the measurement is done as a sliding window of 'period' seconds, or 'reference' and the measurement is taken periodically every 'period' seconds.

 **2.6 LATEST**
 The LATEST API return a JSON ARRAY containing data of all latest measurement for all spaces (if no space is indicated) or for a given list of spaces.